IBM Cloud Docs

 Ordering redundant network adapters during hardware deployments helps prevent single point of failures (SPOF) across your network topology.

 Redundant adapters for Bare Metals are set up in a failover configuration with Link Aggregation Control Protocol (LACP).
 For Linux, the setup uses bonding interfaces, and teaming adapters are used for Microsoft Windows.
-Doing so will create a logical interface for redundancy and increased bandwidth.
+This creates a logical interface for redundancy and increased bandwidth.

 When using IBM Cloud for VMware Solutions, redundant adapters for VMware are set up by the VMware vSphere Distributed Switch (VDS) using either VDS on NSX-V or VDS on NSX-T, in accordance with current VMware best practices for SDDC.
 While subject to change, redundancy is configured by setting every Distributed Switch with the Route Based on Originating Virtual Port load balancing algorithm, with all contained Port Groups using Teaming across 2 uplinks (Active: 0,1).
 When using IBM Bare Metal with VMware vSphere for a manual installation using vSwitch, LACP bonding of the physical NIC adapters could be used.
 This configuration choice depends on the need for increased throughput (e.g. bonding) versus redundant stability (e.g. load balancing with teaming).